jooney0907/startup/README.md

 # Quiztopia (multiplayer trivia game)

 Quiztopia will be a multiplayer trivia game that players can play real time and compete with each other.
 The modern trivia game has emerged in the 20th century and has been popular ever since.
-Trivia
+In Quiztopia you will be able to compete with friends and family.
+Play to answer some fun trivia questions.

 ## 🚀 Specification Deliverable